MarshTheBacca/BSS-Batch-Manager/README.md

 ### Analyse Batches
 Not yet implemented

+## Troubleshooting
+### Batches don't seem to submit
+Make sure you've configued your _Coulson Username_ in _config.csv_ correctly Make sure you have an SSH key for Coulson

 ## Future Development
 * Currently working on implementing [Oliver Whitaker's](https://github.com/oliwhitg) NetMC Pores program
 * Add option to cancel a batch submission